 Randolph Hall is the current home of much of the college's undergraduate academic service with several departments, including Aerospace and Ocean Engineering, Chemical Engineering, Engineering Education, and Mechanical Engineering.
 Randolph Hall is a 165,000 gross square foot building constructed in 1952.
 The building is seriously deteriorated, outdated, and does not meet the expectations of students.
 The building's structural constraints (floor-ceiling heights and support widths) and environmental control systems constrain modifying the building to adequately accommodate modern instructional practices and research instruments.
 The departments in Randolph Hall will largely be relocated to the proposed Signature Building and the relocation will permit Randolph Hall to undergo future renovations for other instructional uses.
 The inferior quality of instructional space in Randolph Hall is a serious concern and is negatively impacting engineering's educational and research programs.
-The Randolph Hall renovation is planned as a 2010-2102 second biennium project.
-Other Engineering disciplines housed in inferior facilities will also be relocated to this facility.
+The Randolph Hall renovation is a high priority project in the out years of the University's capital plan.